Moduli spaces of sheaves on Fano threefolds and K3 surfaces of genus 9: The birational models of

 Let $\Pos(M)$ be the \textit{strictly positive cone} of $M$, i.e. the connected component of $\{ D\in\NS(M)_\matR \ | \ q(D)>0 \}$ containing the ample classes.
-The \textit{movable cone} of $M$ is define as the \textit{closed} cone $\Mov(M)\subset \NS(M)_\matR$ generated by classes of divisors $D$ such that the base locus of $|D|$ has codimension at least $2$.
-Denoting $\Nef(M)$ the cone generated by Nef divisors on $M$ (it identifies with the closure $\overline{\Amp(M)}$ of the ample cone), we have the inclusions
+The \textit{movable cone} $\Mov(M)\subset \NS(M)_\matR$ of $M$ is define as the cone generated by classes of divisors $D$ such that the base locus of $|D|$ has codimension at least $2$.
+Denoting $\Nef(M)$ the cone generated by Nef divisors on $M$ (it identifies with the closure $\overline{\Amp}(M)$ of the ample cone), we have the inclusions

-From \cite{HassetTschinkelMovingAmpleConesHKFourfolds}, the closure of the movable cone $\Mov(M)$ admits a wall-and-chamber decompositions, each chamber corresponding the the image of $\Nef(M^{'})$ for $M^{'}$ a birational model of $M$, and moreover the nef cone of each birational model of $M$ appears as a chamber.
+From \cite{HassetTschinkelMovingAmpleConesHKFourfolds}, $\overline{\Mov}(M)$ admits a wall-and-chamber decompositions, each chamber corresponding the the image of $\Nef(M')$ for $M'$ a birational model of $M$, and moreover the nef cone of each birational model of $M$ appears as a chamber.
+This wall and decomposition can actually be seen in $\Stab^+(S)$ thanks to the work of Bayer and Macr\`i.